Ted Kaczynski's Salt Lake City bombing location.

 When Wright approached the debris to investigate, he saw two two-by-fours with nails sticking out of them.

-Thinking that someone had dumped some construction waste in his parking lot, he kneeled down to pick it up.
+Thinking that someone had dumped construction waste in his parking lot, he knelt down to pick it up.

 At that point, the bomb exploded, sending Wright flying onto his back.